-- 2.87 Promoting and supporting mixed-use development, particularly in town centre locations, is important as it brings with it a range of planning benefits.
+2.86 Promoting and supporting mixed-use development, particularly in town centre locations, is important as it brings with it a range of planning benefits.
 The way people shop and use their town and local centres has changed and will continue to change, and to ensure their longer-term resilience, the town centres would benefit from further redevelopment and the modernisation of retail floorspace to provide a rebalancing of provision between retail and other town centre uses.
 This rebalancing has already started, with centres providing leisure and experiential uses to counter the rise of online shopping.
 Town and local centres need a mix of businesses that makes them attractive to and valued by those who use them and which extends activity throughout the daytime and into the evenings.
-This will be achieved by promoting development and investment to create a vibrant and sustainable network of centres. - 2.88 A priority of the Plan is to concentrate, where possible, new appropriate commercial and mixed uses within the borough's centres, ensuring growth and development is located in highly accessible locations and contributes to the revitalisation of the borough's high streets, rather than being located in out of centre locations.
+This will be achieved by promoting development and investment to create a vibrant and sustainable network of centres.

+2.87 A priority of the Plan is to concentrate, where possible, new appropriate commercial and mixed uses within the borough's centres, ensuring growth and development is located in highly accessible locations and contributes to the revitalisation of the borough's high streets, rather than being located in out of centre locations.
 The aim in the short to medium term of the Plan period is to fill the existing vacant floorspace, which provide the capacity to be able to accommodate the projected increase in retail and food/beverage floorspace needed to support the borough's growing population and which will support the centres' vitality and viability.
 In addition, the Plan seeks to take a flexible approach in order to respond to new investment opportunities that cannot be accommodated in vacant units.
 Redevelopment, refurbishment and expansion may be required within designated centres and parades and this is likely to be in the form of higher density mixed-use development, including through the provision of residential accommodation on upper floors.
+In the longer term, as vacant units are filled, development will be aimed at revitalising the existing centres through redevelopment opportunities.